khmarbaise/multienv-maven-plugin/README.md

  * Produce an artifact only for a single environment?
-   `mvn -Dmultienv.environment=test-01 clean package` Is this a good idea? o Create only separate environment package for each environment. instead of merging it with the current package.
+   `mvn -Dmultienv.environment=test-01 clean package` Is this a good idea?
+ * Create only separate environment package for each environment. instead of merging it with the current package.